JuliaKlimer/course-work/README.md

 # Course work
 JavaFX application with tests.
-Only C# is available now.
+Only C#, Java and OOP tests are available now.
+No interraction with files (serialization)